ThibauldC/iceberg-maintenance-examples/README.md

 # Performing table maintenance on unpartitioned Apache Iceberg tables using Apache Spark (with Scala and Python)
 ## Preface
-For this walkthrough we will use [open taxi data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) from New York.

-It can be downloaded using this script (for downloading months 1-6 from 2022 at once):
+In this walkthrough we will use [open taxi data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) from New York.You can download the data using the following script, which downloads months 1-6 from 2022 at once:

 ```
 #!/bin/bash